sukrithpvs/AI/README.md

   A* Best Path: ['S', 'A', 'D', 'G'] with cost 6
   ```

+Here’s the updated **README** file that includes both **Minimax** and **Alpha-Beta Pruning** explanations:

+---

-# Alpha-Beta Pruning in Python
+# Minimax Algorithm and Alpha-Beta Pruning

 ## Description
+The **Minimax Algorithm** is a decision-making algorithm used in game theory, artificial intelligence, and decision-making problems.
+It operates in a game tree where two players, typically called the Maximizer and the Minimizer, alternate turns.
+The Maximizer attempts to maximize the score, while the Minimizer tries to minimize it.

-Alpha-Beta pruning is an optimization technique for the minimax algorithm used in decision-making problems such as game trees.
-The algorithm efficiently reduces the number of nodes evaluated in the search tree by pruning branches that do not affect the final decision, making the search process faster without sacrificing accuracy.
+**Alpha-Beta Pruning** is an optimization technique for the Minimax algorithm.
+It reduces the number of nodes evaluated in the search tree by pruning branches that cannot affect the final decision, thereby making the process faster without losing accuracy.

-In the **Minimax Algorithm**, two players alternate between maximizing and minimizing the value of nodes.
-Alpha-Beta pruning eliminates unnecessary branches in the game tree, avoiding the evaluation of suboptimal moves.

 ## How it Works
+### Minimax Algorithm:
+1. **Maximizing Player**: Tries to maximize the value at the node.
+2. **Minimizing Player**: Tries to minimize the value at the node.
+3. The algorithm propagates the node values up the tree, ultimately leading to the root node where the decision is made.

+### Alpha-Beta Pruning:
+- Alpha-beta pruning is an enhancement of the Minimax algorithm that skips branches in the tree that do not affect the final decision.
-- **Alpha**: The best value that the maximizer (Maximizing player) can guarantee at the current level or higher.
+- **Alpha**: The best value that the Maximizer can guarantee at the current level.
-- **Beta**: The best value that the minimizer (Minimizing player) can guarantee at the current level or lower.
+- **Beta**: The best value that the Minimizer can guarantee at the current level.
-- **Pruning**: When alpha is greater than or equal to beta, it implies that no further exploration is needed for the remaining branches of the current node.

-In the minimax tree:
-1. At each **Maximizing** node, the algorithm tries to maximize the current node’s value, updating `alpha`.
-2. At each **Minimizing** node, it tries to minimize the current node’s value, updating `beta`.
-3. If at any node, `alpha >= beta`, the branch is pruned (no need to evaluate that branch).
+- If at any node, `alpha >= beta`, further exploration of that branch is stopped, thus improving the efficiency of the algorithm.

+---

-## Example Tree
+## Example Tree Structure

-Consider the following tree:
+Both algorithms use the following tree:

 ```
           N1